ndnestor/daybyday/README.md

 # Day by Day
 ## About the Project
 ![dbd_pic1](https://user-images.githubusercontent.com/69176399/132110604-3711a422-27ca-4cf1-9dfe-91e02527d570.png)
-Day by Day is a life simulation video game developed under the Creation of Games Society at Rutgers University - New Brunswick.
-The game was inspired by the concern of tedious repetition and isolation experienced by students learning from home during the 2020-2021 COVID-19 pandemic.
-Throughout the game, the player interacts with objects around the room to complete assignments and to determine their character’s direction.
-The game introduces themes of setting goals, managing free time, and creating a fulfilling lifestyle.
+Day By Day is a life simulation video game developed under the Creation of Games Society (https://cogs.club/) at Rutgers University-New Brunswick.
+Our experiences with isolation, monotony, and self-discovery while learning from home during the COVID-19 pandemic were major influences on the game.
+As the player, your room is full of objects to interact with, including your piano, bed, computer, tree, window, bookshelf, and yoga mat.
+How you spend your time with them - and the stories they let you get entangled in - is up to you.
-The player is free to interact with objects around the room, including: the piano, the bed, the computer, the tree, the window, the bookshelf, and the yoga mat.
-These are sites for different tasks and pastimes.
-How the player chooses to spend their time and manage responsibilities is reflected in the dialogue, environment, and path of the game.

 *Day by Day is a currently-ongoing project programmed in C# and developed on the Unity platform*